 Last month, our family had the pleasure of attending an authentic Braai (barbeque) in the beautiful Parliament Gardens of Namibia’s capital, Windhoek.
 There were tribal groups who were performing traditional dances and displaying their artistic crafts in addition to a vast buffet of food and drink.
 To top it off, we were graced with the presence of President Pohamba.
 The groups were celebrating the success of Namibia Community Conservancies.

-At the beginning of this opening ceremony for the Adventure Travel World Summit, President Pohamba was awarded the World Wildlife Fund’s (WWF) Gift to the Earth Award for continuing to support communal conservancies.
-If you do not know about the concept of community conservancies in Namibia, it is actually an innovative way for governments to allow local self-efficacy and social empowerment – among other direct effects of preserving land for future generations.
+At the beginning of this opening ceremony for the Adventure Travel World Summit, President Pohamba was awarded the World Wildlife Fund’s (WWF) Gift to the Earth Award for continuing to support Namibia community conservancies.
+If you do not know about the concept of community conservancies, it is actually an innovative way for governments to allow local self-efficacy and social empowerment – among other direct effects of preserving land for future generations.

-Established directly after the country’s independence from South Africa in 1990, the visionary leadership of the time not only wrote environmental protection provisions into the constitution, but also established these self-governing conservancies in an effort to increase wildlife conservation, community cooperation and economic opportunities in this sparsely populated nation.
+Established directly after the country’s independence from South Africa in 1990, the visionary leadership of the time not only wrote environmental protection provisions into the constitution but also established these self-governing community conservancies in an effort to increase wildlife conservation, community cooperation and economic opportunities in this sparsely populated nation.

-At a time when fighting over land, water, wildlife and political stability has become commonplace, Namibia offers a visionary policy that is an example for the world.
+At a time when fighting over land, water, wildlife, and political stability have become commonplace, Namibia offers a visionary policy that is an example for the world.